amazon-archives/ask-sdk-frameworks-java/ask-sdk-mvc/README.md

 ## Configuration

-Using maven, configure a project to generate an interaction model JSON file and single JAR for AWS Lambda from the CLI.
+Using maven, configure a project to generate your interaction model JSON file and single JAR file for AWS Lambda from the CLI.

 For more information on maven dependencies, see [Introduction to the Dependency Mechanism](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
 For more information on the maven build lifecycle, see [Introduction to the Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html).